-- McKinsey & Company, global management consulting firm
+- McKinsey & Company, global management consulting firm.

-Automation provides the public sector with the opportunity to increase self-service offerings to citizens, drive up communication levels, improve cross-agency or departmental working, improve interoperability of systems and quickly resolve issues the citizen has.
+Automation provides the public sector with the opportunity to increase self-service offerings to the citizen, drive up communications levels, improve cross-agency or departmental working, improve interoperability of systems and quickly resolve issues the citizen has.

 All of which, as we will see, reduce failure demand on the authority.

-Adoption of automation is not only essential for making the public sector more costeffective: as the 2020s have shown, the public sector is expected to become an emergency service when society faces major challenges.
+Adoption of automation is not only essential for making the public sector more cost-effective; as the 2020s have shown, the public sector is expected to become an emergency service when society faces major challenges.